Erica cerinthoides

 Photographer: Ivan Lätti

 Erica cerinthoides is widely described as the most well-known member of South African ericas.
-Since there are over 860 Erica species in southern Africa alone and 660 in the fynbos, E. cerinthoides is a very prominent representative of these popular flowers.
+Since there are over 860 Erica species in southern Africa alone and 660 in the fynbos, E. cerinthoides is a very esteemed representative of a special genus of South African flowering plants.

-Unlike most ericas it resprouts after fire from the persistent rootstock.
-This enhances flower and thus seed production, making the common name of fire heath a deserved one.
-If it does not burn it becomes woody and tall.
-The Afrikaans name of klipheide (stone heath) may relate to its often rocky montane habitat.
+Unlike most ericas the erect shrub resprouts after fire from its persistent rootstock.
+This enhances flowering seasons while reseeders take time to regroup.
+This makes the common name of fire heath a significant and deserved one.
+If the plant does not burn it becomes woody and quite tall, up to 1,9 m.